risclite/verilog-divider/README.md

 "d" is the remainder of this operation or the dividend of the next operation.

 Every iteration we get one bit of quotient.
 Every iteration is the operation of "i"-length subtraction.
-So the whole calcuation is the subtractions of "1+2+3+...32" length.
+So the whole calcuation is a serial of XLEN incremental-length subtractions,  which are from 1 to XLEN.

 ## divfunc.v ##